 Swedish citizens can also apply for/renew a passport while visiting Sweden.
 You apply at a police station.
 This is quicker and cheaper than applying abroad.
 Information is available on the website of the Swedish police: www.polisen.se

 Normally, you can pick up a new passport within a week when applying in Sweden.
 It is also possible to request to pick up it up at an Embassy or Consulate, for an additional fee, as long as you have a valid passport to travel back on.

 How do I apply for an emergency passport?

-If you lost your passport and you need to travel very urgently, you may apply for a temporary emergency passport.
+If you have lost your passport and you need to travel very urgently, you may apply for a temporary emergency passport.

 A temporary passport issued by an embassy/consulate has limited validity and is non-machine readable.
 It is issued in an A4-size format, and is only valid for a single trip.
 Under certain circumstances the passport may be issued for a round trip.
-Your e-ticket or booking reference must be presented when you apply for the passport.
+Your e-ticket or booking reference must be presented when you apply for the emergency passport.